ivucica/zxmpp/README.md

 # Z-XMPP #

-For more info, visit <http://ivan.vucica.net/zxmpp/>.
+For more info, visit <https://ivan.vucica.net/zxmpp/>.

 ## What is it? ##

 This is an implementation of an XMPP client in JavaScript.
 It uses BOSH concept of HTTP binding as defined by XEP-0124 and XEP-0206.

-It is a semi-structured hack, assembled not so much as a planned effort by a JavaScript expert; it's more of a thing that's here just to serve its purpose, and that purpose is luckily for its internals to be pretty.
-So hacker: beware!
+It is a semi-structured hack, assembled not so much as a planned effort by a JavaScript expert.

+**Use is not recommended**: There are other, immensely better UI and client libraries today.
+The author is open to admit he barely knew what he was doing back in 2010.
+In 2019, the author would recommend projects such as Strophe.js for the in-browser client library, and Converse.js for the full client UI.

 ## Goal ##